Yellow Foot Tortoise

 Life Span

-• Yellow Footed Tortoise may live up to 50 year-old.
+• Yellow Footed Tortoises may live up to 50 years old.

 Diet